-The Commonwealth Government, State Government and the livestock industry have partnered to fund the rebuild of 1600 kilometres of the Dog Fence that are one hundred years old.
-The fence rebuild has an estimated cost of \$25 million and the funding arrangement is Commonwealth Government (\$10m), State Government (\$10m) and Industry (\$5m).
-The project commenced in 2019-20 and is expected to take 5 years to complete.
+The Commonwealth Government, State Government and the livestock industry have partnered to fund the rebuild of 1600 kilometres of the Dog Fence that is one hundred years old.
+The fence rebuild has an estimated cost of \$26.6 million and the funding arrangement is Commonwealth Government (\$10 million), State Government (\$11.6 million) and Industry (\$5 million).
+The project commenced in 2019-20 and is expected to take 6 years to complete.